junxit/us-congress-bills-115/metadata.md

 - 2018-03-22 — Introduced in Senate
 - 2018-03-22 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2018-04-24 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2018-04-25 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Alexander without amendment.
+Without written report.
+- 2018-04-25 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Alexander without amendment.
+Without written report.
+- 2018-04-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 387.